What Are the Health Effects of Air Pollution?

 The U.S. Environmental Protection Agency (EPA) tracks 6 major air pollutants that

-outside air and the air in your home or workplace can have these pollutants.
+Both the outside air and the air in your home or workplace can have these pollutants.

-The amount of pollutant in the air and the length of time you are exposed to it determine how
+The amount of pollutant in the air and the length of time you are exposed to it determine

-When you breathe in gases like carbon monoxide or nitrogen dioxide, the cells that
+When you breathe in gases such as carbon monoxide or nitrogen dioxide, the cells that

 line the airways to the lungs absorb them.
 Once taken in, the gases can pass into

-the bloodstream and travel to your internal organs, where they can cause damage.
+your blood and travel to your internal organs.
+There they can cause damage.
 If the

-pollution isn't absorbed into the blood stream, then damage can still be done
+pollution isn't absorbed into the blood, damage can still be done to the lungs.

 respiratory tract.
-Smaller particles, however, reach your airways and lungs.
+But smaller particles reach your airways and lungs.
 Particles of

-all sizes also land on crops and in water and are eventually consumed by humans
+all sizes also land on crops and in water.
+Over time they are eaten by humans, and

-The effects of air pollution differ from person to person.
+The effects of air pollution vary from person to person.
 A healthy adult who is exposed

-to these pollutants for a short time or at low dose may not develop long-term
+to these pollutants for a short time or at low dose may not have long-term problems.

-dose or a short exposure can make symptoms worse.
-Longer exposure or a higher dose
+even a small dose or a short exposure can make symptoms worse.
+Longer exposure or

-more susceptible to air pollution than others and can suffer the effects at lower
+can suffer the effects at lower pollution levels.

 Air Quality Index

-dioxide.
-The index tells you how clean or polluted your air is, and what you may experience
+The index tells you how clean or polluted your air is.
+It also tells you what health

 effects you may have in a few hours or days after breathing polluted air.